 HAI Legislative Summary 2012

+This chart lists state legislation introduced in the 2012 session.
 Two states passed HAI legislation, NH (HAI reporting requirements and fees) and UT (HAI data sharing).
 (Updated August 2, 2012.)

-HAI Legislative Trends 2011
+HAI Legislative Summary 2011

 Five states passed HAI legislation, four bills (AR, HI, ME, NC) dealing with reporting information to NHSN and making that data available to the health department, and one (NV) requiring facilities to provide infection information to patients.
 HI and NC added requirements for public reporting; ME states public reporting rule to be adopted by the Health Data Organization; AR had previous public reporting language.
 (Updated August 11, 2011.)